SRock44/ASCII-generator/README.md

 # ASCII Generator

-A fast, intuitive CLI tool that generates ASCII art, charts, and diagrams using Google's Gemini AI.
+A fast, intuitive CLI tool that generates ASCII art, charts, and diagrams using AI (Gemini or Groq).
 Create beautiful terminal visualizations from natural language prompts or by analyzing codebases.

 ## Features